InsideLoop/InsideLoop/README.md

 ```

-This conjugate gradient method runs at the following speed:
+This conjugate gradient method with a 27 000 000 x 27 000 000 matrix containing
+7 elements per row, takes the following time for 10 iterations:

 | Device                                          |Time (float) |
 |-------------------------------------------------|:-----------:|